nnewburg/expressTutorial/README.md

 - Run the development web server using the `node express_server.js` command.

 ## Lessons Learned

-* Downloading and requiring packages with NPM
+Markup: * Downloading and requiring packages with NPM
   * Express
   * Body Parser
   * Bcrypt
   * Cookie Session
 * Creating multiple esj templates
 * Learning the basics of cookies and their purpose
 * Learned the idea behind request and response arguments